Published: March 2011

 Drugs in Schedule I, II and III may be sold in a remote dispensing location.
 Schedule III drugs may be available either from an automated pharmacy system or from an area in the remote dispensing location to which the public does not have access.
 No narcotic and controlled drugs and targeted substances can be located at or available from the RDL.

-A holder of a certificate of accreditation to operate a pharmacy can apply for an amended certificate of accreditation that permits the operation of remote dispensing location(s).
+A holder of a certificate of accreditation in the community pharmacy class can apply for an amended certificate of accreditation that permits the operation of remote dispensing location(s).
+For more information, please see the Opening a Remote Dispensing Location webpage.

 A pharmacy can operate multiple RDL’s but each RDL will have a specific accreditation number.
 Additional fees for each RDL application will be required and specific standards of accreditation must be met.
 As with any new store opening, an inspection will take place to ensure the standards are met prior to accreditation approval.